Last Reviewed: 19.11.2025

 Parents are entitled to statutory maternity leave, paternity leave, shared parental leave, adoption leave and unpaid parental leave to look after their children.
 Currently, statutory paternity leave is only available once an individual has been continuously employed for 26 weeks, with parental leave requiring one year of employment.

 Employees on certain types of statutory family leave have preferential rights in a redundancy situation, being entitled to be offered any suitable available vacancy before it is offered to others.
-This currently applies to maternity leave, adoption leave, shared parental leave, neonatal care leave, pregnant employees and those who have recently returned from maternity or adoption leave, and in some circumstances shared parental or neonatal care leave.
+This currently applies to those on maternity leave, adoption leave, shared parental leave, neonatal care leave, pregnant employees and those who have recently returned from maternity or adoption leave, and in some circumstances shared parental or neonatal care leave.

 There is currently no statutory right for employees to take bereavement leave, other than parental bereavement leave, which is available if a child dies under the age of 18 or is stillborn after 24 weeks of pregnancy.